 Our favourite rooms

 All of the rooms feature a private balcony or terrace, and a muted modern colour palette inspired by the pale grey beaches and the soft greens of the native tamarisk trees.
 Plump for an Evergreen Absolute Suite for an outdoor living space and your own pool.

 There are two: one tranquil chill-out zone for serenity seekers, and the beachfront main event, where cocktails flow, DJs spin sets, and the pleasingly twisty silhouettes of olive trees curve above sedate striped day beds.

-Zen-seekers will find plenty to soothe the senses at the Etherea spa, which features a stress-slaying sauna and hammam.
+Zen-seekers will find plenty to soothe the senses at the Etherea spa, which features a stress-slaying steam room.
 There’s an outdoor gym with fitness classes and a tennis court, too.

 Your floppiest sunhat and non-slip boat shoes for incognito island-hopping.

 The resort has an outdoor cinema for movie-watching under the stars.